 Pembina relies on several significant customers to purchase product from the Midstream business.
-Ethane is predominately purchased by NOVA Chemicals and Dow Canada.
-Cenovus and its affiliates will purchase the majority of the condensate from the Empress debutanizer.
-Plains All American Pipeline operates the Plains E1 Plant at Empress, Alberta and the west to east system described herein, and NOVA Chemicals operates the Vantage Pipeline.
 Certain of Pembina's full-service terminals are operated under joint venture arrangements with third parties.
 If for any reason these parties were unable to perform their obligations under the various agreements with Pembina, the revenue and dividends of the Company and the operations of the Midstream business could be negatively impacted.
-See "- General Risk Factors - Credit Risk".
+See "General Risk Factors - Credit Risk".